 Pauline M. Wolfe, et al.

-- Megan Nico Bergstresser, age 31, Carlisle, PA;
+- Megan Nico Bergstresser, age 31, Carlisle, PA - sentenced to two years' probation on November 1, 2019;

-- Joseph Benjamin Shatto, age 28, of Carlisle, PA;
+- Joseph Benjamin Shatto, age 28, of Carlisle, PA - sentenced to two years' probation on June 3, 2019;

-- David Allen Hunsicker, age 48, of Dillsburg, PA.
+- David Allen Hunsicker, age 48, of Dillsburg, PA - sentenced to one year probation on August 23, 2019.

 Dr. Robert L. Stremmel, age 74, of York, Pennsylvania, was indicted on June 27, 2018, by a federal grand jury with dispensing opiates and amphetamines outside the course of a professional practice and not for a legitimate medical purpose.
 The indictment alleges that Stremmel was licensed to practice medicine in the Commonwealth of Pennsylvania and had a medical office in York.
 It is alleged that between July 2013 and January 2018, Stremmel distributed to one person more than 21,000 tablets of oxycodone and dextroamphetamine-amphetamine, both Schedule II controlled substances.
 The indictment also charges Stremmel with prescribing Xanax, codeine, and Tramadol, Schedule IV and V controlled substances.
 It is alleged that Stremmel intentionally prescribed these controlled substances outside the usual course of professional practice and not for a legitimate medical purpose.
 The indictment further charged Stremmel with making a false statement related to a health care matter for allegedly falsifying medical records in conjunction with a Medicare claim.
-Stremmel pleaded guilty on October 1, 2018, and sentencing is scheduled for May 14, 2019.
+Stremmel pleaded guilty on October 1, 2018, and was sentenced on October 9, 2019 to two years probation.

 Dr. Robert Ettlinger